iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 You've endured suffering and pain.<br>
 No matter what I feel, there's no way I'd want you to go through that again. <br>
 You can rest in peace now, Mama. <br>
-<strong>Death seems to be kinder than life.
-Quite an irony, eh? </strong>
+<strong>Death seems to be kinder than life.</strong> Quite an irony, eh?

 The heavens have decided, it was time to go yonder.<br>
 Yonder place where the stars are shining so bright!